Servicerobotics-Ulm/SmartDependencyVariabilityGraphs/README.md

 1) Building blocks at different levels of abstraction, their variability entities and the decomposition relationship between building blocks.
 2) The graph-based dependency relationship between variability entities (including their values by applying function composition).

 A code generator is then able to generate a solver of such models that determines requirements-related and environmental-contextual variant bindings of building blocks.
-Requirements specified by the endusers of such building blocks can be constraints for specific properties of the model (a property is a special subtype of a variability entity) and/or preference specifications for modeled conflict of objectives between properties.
+Requirements specified by the endusers of these building blocks can be constraints for specific properties of the model (a property is a special subtype of a variability entity) and/or preference specifications for modeled conflict of objectives between properties.

 # Installation
 To try it out, you need to do the following: